bloombuildapp/Little-Learning-Lab/README.md

-# Welcome to LiChi LLC
+# Welcome to Little Learning Lab

 We’re excited to introduce our new product, Bloom.